- Ginger root

 - To treat rheumatoid arthritis and osteoarthritis

 A few studies have been conducted with positive results, but more research is needed.

 - To treat respiratory ailments

-Certain compounds in ginger may improve inflammation and protect against certain viruses, but no human studies have been conducted to confirm this.
+Certain compounds in ginger may improve inflammation and protect against certain viruses, but human studies are lacking.

 - To treat drug withdrawal symptoms

 A small animal study suggests that ginger may help ease withdrawal symptoms from drugs like morphine.
-However, no other studies have been published and human studies would be needed to see if this was true.
+However, studies in humans are lacking.

 - Ginger supplements should be avoided in patients with bleeding disorders.